Molecular technology (Genetic Engineering) advantages, Techniques and uses

 Mechanism of the restriction enzymes

-Each restriction enzyme recognizes a specific sequence of four to seven nucleotides in DNA strands which is known as “recognition site”.
+Each restriction enzyme recognizes a specific sequence of four to seven nucleotides in DNA strands which is known as a “recognition site”.

 The enzyme cuts the DNA molecule at or near this recognition site, where the sequence of the nitrogenous bases on the two strands of DNA at the recognition site is the same when the sequence is read on each strand in the (5‾ → 3‾) direction, Each restriction enzyme will cleave the DNA molecule regardless of its source (viral or bacterial or plant or animal sources), as long as this DNA contains one copy or more of its specific recognition site.

 The recognition site is a specific sequence of four to seven nucleotides on DNA strands that can be recognized by the restriction enzymes, then the enzyme cuts the molecule of DNA at or near this site and the sequence of nitrogenous bases on one strand is the same on the other strand (5‾ → 3‾).

 Restriction endonucleases provide a way to cut the DNA molecule into pieces with known nucleotides at their ends, Many of them also produce staggered cut ends in which the double helix is left with two single-stranded ends called “sticky ends”.